alekseyl/nested_select/README.md

-# WIP disclaimer
-The gem is under active development but already stable and covered a lot of cases.
-Be sure to read **Safety** and **Limitations** sections.

 # Nested select -- 7 times faster and 33 times less RAM on preloading relations with heavy columns!
 nested_select allows the partial selection of the relations attributes during preloading process, leading to less RAM and CPU usage.